 Academic Policies govern the ways students and faculty navigate issues related to the academic life of the campus.

 The Academic Policy Committee is charged with monitoring, revising and updating academic policies.
-It includes four faculty members, a student representative, the Registrar, and the Associate Dean of Academic Services.
+It includes four faculty members, a student representative, the Registrar, and the Office of Student Support Services.
 The committee meets approximately every other week during the academic year, and deals with petitions for exceptions to academic policies; revises policies and procedures as necessary; and otherwise addresses issues related to issues of academic policy.

 Students might petition the Academic Policy Committee to:

 - Study abroad or do an internship with a lower-than-allowable GPA